fhdsl/AnVIL_Demos/docs/02-scale-with-workflows.md

 ## Clone Workspace

-When you "clone" a copy of an AnVIL Workspace, it can take a few minutes for everything to propogate to your new Workspace.
+When you "clone" a copy of an AnVIL Workspace, it can take a few minutes for everything to propagate to your new Workspace.
 If you are participating in a course or workshop, your instructor may have you start by cloning the Workspace, so that it is ready by the time you need it.
 (If you are working at your own pace, feel free to come back to this step later, when you're ready to start using the Workspace.)

 Follow the instructions below to clone your own copy of the Workspace for this Demo.